-The Canon EOS 630, a film SLR, is the predecessor to Canon's current line of digital EOS cameras.
-Since inheriting the camera from my father, I’ve been won over by the multitude of easy-to-use functions it possesses (such as the ability to do multiple exposures), as well as the greater amount of control and precision it offers.
+The Canon EOS 630 SLR was the ancestor of Canon's digital EOS cameras.
+Since inheriting the camera from my father, I’ve been won over by the multitude of easy-to-use functions it possesses (like the ability to do multiple exposures), as well as the greater amount of control and precision it offers.

 Enter the Canon EOS 630, an old camera that used to belong to my father.
-After unearthing it out of his dry box and searching for its manual online, I found that it had an EF lens mount, which meant that I would be able to use my 50mm f/1.8 Canon lens (which had previously been attached to my DSLR).
-Not knowing what to expect (because the camera had not been in use for so long), I bought the 2CR5 lithium battery that the camera required to function and decided to give it a shot.
+After unearthing it out of his dry box and searching for its manual online, I found that it had an EF lens mount, which meant that I would be able to use my 50 mm f/1.8 Canon lens (which was attached to my DSLR).
+Not knowing what to expect (because the camera has not been used for so long), I bought the 2CR5 lithium battery that the camera required to function and decided to give it a shot.

-The camera feels sturdy in my hand and is very easy to operate – after loading the film, simply close the lid and set the dial on the left hand side to ‘A’, and the camera will automatically read the ISO speed from the film canister!
-There are a few different modes that the camera can operate under: Aperture Priority, Shutter Speed Priority, Program mode and Manual Mode.
+The camera felt sturdy in my hand and was very easy to operate.
+After loading the film, simply close the lid and set the dial on the left-hand side to ‘A’, and the camera will automatically read the ISO speed from the film canister!
+There are a few different modes that the camera can operate under; Aperture Priority, Shutter Speed Priority, Program mode, and Manual Mode.
 On normal days (especially outdoors), I set the camera to Program mode, which means that the camera will automatically decide the right combination of aperture and shutter speed to use.
-When I’m indoors, however, I normally use Aperture priority mode, setting the aperture to f/1.8 (as low as it will go), so that I can get a fairly fast shutter speed to prevent my images from coming out blurry.
+When I’m indoors, however, I normally use Aperture Priority mode, setting the aperture to f/1.8 (as large as my lens' aperture will go), so that I can get a fairly fast shutter speed to prevent my images from coming out blurry.
 With the aperture wide open, the camera produces soft, dreamy images that I absolutely love.

-I am now completely addicted to this camera, and have shot more than 30 rolls with it to date.
-Every type of 35mm film imaginable has been through it — negatives, slide film, black and white film, you name it! – and all have yielded extremely impressive results.
+I am now completely addicted to this camera and have shot more than 30 rolls with it to date.
+Every type of 35 mm film imaginable has been through it — negatives, slide film, black and white film, you name it!
+All have yielded extremely impressive results.

-Overall, what I love most about the camera is the security it offers me – I know, with certainty, that each roll I have shot is going to yield pictures that will turn out just as I imagined them to be.
-I no longer feel like I am wasting my money bringing a roll of film to the lab, because I know I will not be getting back dark, underexposed shots.
-Don’t get me wrong – I still love my little Lomographic cameras dearly, but for a student on a tight budget, this camera proves to be the more economical option.
+Overall, what I love most about the camera is the security it offers me.
+I know with certainty that each roll I've shot is going to yield pictures that will turn out just as I imagined them to be.
+I no longer feel like I am wasting my money bringing a roll of film to the lab because I know I will not be getting back dark and underexposed shots.
+Don’t get me wrong, I still love my little Lomographic cameras dearly but for a student on a tight budget, this camera proves to be the more economical option.

-Although no longer in production, the EOS 630 can easily be found on Ebay today for a relatively cheap price, and I would definitely recommend it to anyone looking for an easy-to-use camera to document their everyday adventures.
-For those looking for more information, the manual for the EOS 630 can be downloaded here.
+Although no longer in production, the EOS 630 can easily be found on eBay today for a relatively cheap price.
+I would definitely recommend it to anyone looking for an easy-to-use camera to document their everyday adventures.